-The approval of or filing with the China Securities Regulatory Commission may be required in connection with our offshore offerings under PRC law, and, if required, we cannot predict whether or for how long we will be able to obtain such approval or complete such filing.
+The filing with the China Securities Regulatory Commission is required and approval of other PRC governmental authorities may be required in connection with our offshore offerings under PRC law, and we cannot predict whether or for how long we will be able to obtain such approval or complete such filing.

-The M&A Rules requires overseas special purpose vehicles that are controlled by PRC companies or individuals formed for the purpose of seeking a public listing on an overseas stock exchange through acquisitions of PRC domestic companies using shares of such special purpose vehicles or held by their shareholders as considerations to obtain the approval of the China Securities Regulatory Commission, or the CSRC, prior to the listing and trading of such special purpose vehicle's securities on an overseas stock exchange.
+The M&A Rules require overseas special purpose vehicles that are controlled by PRC companies or individuals formed for the purpose of seeking a public listing on an overseas stock exchange through acquisitions of PRC domestic companies using shares of such special purpose vehicles or held by their shareholders as consideration to obtain the approval of the CSRC, prior to the listing and trading of such special purpose vehicle's securities on an overseas stock exchange.
 However, the application of the M&A Rules remains unclear, and our offshore offerings may ultimately require approval of the CSRC.
 If CSRC approval is required, it is uncertain whether it would be possible for us to obtain the approval.
-Any failure to obtain or delay in obtaining CSRC approval for any of our offshore offering, or a rescission of such approval if obtained by us, would subject us to sanctions imposed by the CSRC and other PRC regulatory agencies, which could include fines and penalties on our operations in China, restrictions or limitations on our ability to pay dividends outside of China, and other forms of sanctions that may materially and adversely affect our business, financial condition, and results of operations.
+Any failure to obtain or delay in obtaining CSRC approval for any of our offshore offerings, or a rescission of such approval if obtained by us, would subject us to sanctions imposed by the CSRC and other PRC regulatory agencies, which could include fines and penalties on our operations in China, restrictions or limitations on our ability to pay dividends outside of China, and other forms of sanctions that may materially and adversely affect our business, financial condition and results of operations.